thegenius/taitan-orm/README.md

  name: String
 }

-// struct for index hello
+// struct for index_hello, designed for index prefix matching
+// age is allowed,
+// age, birthday is allowed
+// birthday is not allowed
 pub enum UserIndexIdxHello {
     Age {
         age: LocationExpr<i32>